Arts and Sciences Honors Program

-Maria Ireland, A&S Honors Program '15, is serving as co-chair of the 2014 National Jesuit Student Leadership Conference, which brings together student leaders from all 28 Jesuit colleges and universities in the United States to develop ideas, explore student issues, and build stronger leadership skills to better serve their institutions in the Jesuit tradition.
-The conference will be held at Boston College on July 23-27, 2014.
+Maria Ireland, A&S Honors Program '15, served as co-chair of the 2014 National Jesuit Student Leadership Conference, which brought together student leaders from all 28 Jesuit colleges and universities in the United States to develop ideas, explore student issues, and build stronger leadership skills to better serve their institutions in the Jesuit tradition.
+The conference was held at Boston College on July 23-27, 2014.

 Recent Arts and Sciences Honors Program graduates